wfxr/advent-of-code-2021/README.md

 # [Advent of Code 2021](https://adventofcode.com/2021/stats)

-I am trying to write the solutions without any external dependencies in an elegant way.
+I am trying to write the solutions in an elegant way, without any external dependencies.

 To run a solution: